csande/comed-price-kde-plasma-widget/README.md

 ## Configuring

+Right-click the widget → **Configure ComEd Live Prices…**:

+- **Trend chart style**: Line or Bar (default Line).
+Line splits each segment's color exactly at the point where the interpolated price crosses a band threshold, so a green stretch is never plotted higher than an orange one.
+Bar draws one bar per data point, colored by that point's own price, with a zero baseline so a negative price extends the bar downward instead of clamping it.
+- **Trend chart history**: 1–24 hours, default 2.
+Adjusts immediately —
+  it's a live binding over already-fetched data, not something that waits for the next poll.
+The underlying feed already returns the last 24 hours in one response regardless of this setting, so widening it doesn't cost any extra requests.

+Also available, but not on this config page since it's a built-in Plasma mechanism rather than something this widget implements:

-- **Background**: right-click the widget (when placed on the desktop) for a background-type option (Standard / Transparent / None) — the same mechanism the Weather widget uses.
-No setting inside this widget's own config page controls this; it's a built-in Plasma capability enabled via the widget's `backgroundHints`.
+- **Background**: right-click the widget (when placed on the desktop) for a background-type option (Standard / Transparent / None) — the same mechanism the Weather widget uses, enabled via the widget's `backgroundHints`.
-- **Trend chart history**: right-click the widget → **Configure ComEd Live Prices…** → a single "hours of history" spinbox, default 2.
-  Adjust freely; the underlying feed already returns the last 24 hours in one response, so widening this doesn't cost any extra requests.

 ## How the price is calculated